shahhussain-t/PIAIC_45ASSIGMENTS/README.md

 <h1>project015</h1>

-<p><b>More Guests:</b> You just found a bigger dinner table, so now more space is available.
+<p>16.<b>More Guests:</b> You just found a bigger dinner table, so now more space is available.
 Think of three more guests to invite to dinner.
 <br>
 • Start with your program from Exercise 15.
 Add a print statement to the end of your program informing people that you found a bigger dinner table.
 <br>